xrootms/xrootms/README.md

 ## Projects
-'Here are some of my hands-on projects' ⬇️
+Here are some of my hands-on projects ⬇️

 🔹 [**AWS 3-Tier Architecture with Terraform**](https://github.com/xrootms/aws-3tier-terraform)
 Provisioned a **scalable 3-tier architecture** (VPC, EC2, RDS, ALB) using **Terraform**.